shomeier/NemakiWareWiki/How-to-dump-or--load-with-CouchDB.md

 ###Interactive Setup
 You can also all load dump files required for NemakiWare at the same time in the interactive mode on the terminal.
 Run `jp.aegif.nemaki.bjornloka.Setup`.
-Of course it works with no arguments, it can also take the following arguments.
+Of course it works with no arguments, it can also take the following arguments in this order.

 <table>
 <tr><th>Argument</th><th>Description</th></tr>